 6transperf: Implementation of a Benchmarking Program for IPv6 Transition Technologies

 RFC 8219 has defined a standard benchmarking methodology for the performance analyis of IPv6 transition technologies.
-As for DNS64 servers, there is an RFC 8219 complient tester, dns64perf++ , which is a free software.
-For more information, please refer to .
+As for benchmarking SIIT (also called stateless NAT64) implementations, there is an RFC 8219 complient tester, siitperf , see for the details.

-The applicant should choose one of the 5 most important IPv4aaS (IPv4 as a Service) technologies (464XLAT, DS-Lite, Lw4o6, MAP-E, MAP-T), and then design, implement, test and also document an RFC 8219 compliant Tester program for benchmarking the selected technology.
-The design considerations as well as the source code of dns64perf++ may be used, but the Tester should be implemented using the Intel Data Plane Develpment Kit (DPDK) due to performance requirements.
+6transperf is intended to support the benchmarking of the 5 most important IPv4aaS (IPv4 as a Service) technologies (464XLAT, DS-Lite, Lw4o6, MAP-E, MAP-T).
+As for the actual task for this semester, the applicant should design, implement, test and also document an RFC 8219 compliant Tester program for benchmarking DS-Lite implementations, including the separate testing of both the B4 and the AFTR subsystems.
+The design considerations as well as the source code of siitperf may be used, and similarly, the Tester should be implemented using the Intel Data Plane Develpment Kit (DPDK) due to performance requirements.
 The Tester should be published under a free software licence (e.g. GPL) in a public repository (e.g. GitHub).

-This topic is suitable for a presentation at the Students' Scientific Conference (TDK) and/or writing an MSc final project thesis, and the topic is worth choosing if you have such intention.
-If the quality of the work is good enough, then the supervisor plans to write a common publication with the student (as it has happened with dns64perf++ ), which can be a significant advantage for the student (e.g. in case of PhD studies).
+This topic is suitable for a presentation at the Students' Scientific Conference (TDK) and/or writing an MSc final project thesis.
+If the quality of the work is good enough, then the supervisor plans to write a common publication with the student.